EMPRI-DEVOPS/git-privacy/README.md

 ## Getting Started

+You can either setup `git-privacy` separately for selected Git repositories or globally so that each new Git repo automatically uses `git-privacy` from the beginning.

-To setup `git-privacy` for a Git repository follow these instructions:
+To setup `git-privacy` for a _single Git repository_ do the following:

 1. Initialise `git-privacy`, which sets the necessary hooks.